razum2um/cljsh/README.md

 (ns cljsh.example)
 (use 'cljsh.repl)

-;; define fns using this macro instean of defn
+;; define fns using this macro instead of defn
 (defnc f1 [] (println (str "Any crazy code" (or true "even macros" "(you know 'or' is a macro)")))) (defnc f2 [] (println (str "Now use f1:" (f1))))